prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-15-binary-search.md

 **[Step 1]** Start point: 0, End point: 19, Mid point: 9 (=H, cutting height)
 ![Making tteokbokki rice cakes_1](/assets/img/coding-test/making-tteokbokki-rice-cakes_1.png)

-At this time, the required size of the rice cake: M = 6, so the length of the cut rice cake 25 satisfies the minimum. -> **Save result** <br>
+At this time, the required size of the rice cake: M = 6, so the length of the cut rice cake 25 satisfies the minimum. -> **Save result** <br/>
 Move the starting point behind the midpoint.

 **[Step 2]** Start Point: 10, End Point: 19, Mid Point: 14 (=H, Cutting Height)
 ![Making tteokbokki rice cakes_2](/assets/img/coding-test/making-tteokbokki-rice-cakes_2.png)

-At this time, the required size of the rice cake: M = 6, so the length of the cut rice cake 9 satisfies the minimum. -> **Save result** <br>
+At this time, the required size of the rice cake: M = 6, so the length of the cut rice cake 9 satisfies the minimum. -> **Save result** <br/>
 Move the starting point behind the midpoint. (midpoint+1)

 **[Step 3]** Start Point: 15, End Point: 19, Mid Point: 17 (=H, Cutting Height)
 ![Making tteokbokki rice cakes_3](/assets/img/coding-test/making-tteokbokki-rice-cakes_3.png)

-At this time, the required size of rice cake: M = 6, so the length of the cut rice cake 2 does not satisfy the minimum. -> **Do not save results** <br>
+At this time, the required size of rice cake: M = 6, so the length of the cut rice cake 2 does not satisfy the minimum. -> **Do not save results** <br/>
 Move the endpoint before the midpoint (midpoint -1).

 **[Step 4]** Start Point: 15, End Point: 16, Mid Point: 15